Determining the Anisotropic Exchange Coupling of CrO_2 via First-Principles Density Functional Theory Calculations: Exchange Interactions in C r O

-where the azimuthal angle $\theta$ is restricted to $\frac{\pi}{2}$.
-We choose the unit vector $\hat{\mathbf{e}}_i$ to be either the (100) or (001) direction, and allow $\xi$ to vary between 0 and 1.
+In defining $\mathbf{q}$, we choose the unit vector $\hat{\mathbf{e}}_i$ to be either the (100) or (001) direction, and allow $\xi$ to vary between 0 and 1.
 Clearly, when $\xi = 0$, we recover the ferromagnetic state.

-Because the unit cell contains two magnetic ions, varying the angles between neighboring layers of CrO$_2$ requires that one modify both $\xi$ and the initial orientation of the magnetic moments.
-For example, in this work, we use $\xi = 1$ in conjunction with an antiferromagnetic configuration of the two moments in the unit cell to create a periodic magnetic system wherein the moment of each atom's nearest neighbor is antiparallel it.
-To obtain a system in which neighboring magnetic ``layers'' are oriented at an angle of $\frac{\pi}{4}$ from one another, we use $\xi=\frac{1}{4}$, so that each cell after the initial one is rotated by $\frac{\pi}{2}$.
+Because the unit cell contains two magnetic ions, varying the angles between neighboring CrO$_2$ cells requires that one modify both $\xi$ and the orientation of the magnetic moments in the 0$^{\text{th}}$ cell.
+For example, to obtain a system in which neighboring magnetic ``layers'' (one half of a unit cell) are oriented at an angle of $\frac{\pi}{4}$ from one another, we use $\xi=\frac{1}{4}$, so that each cell after the initial one is rotated by $\frac{\pi}{2}$.
 We then set up the moments in the initial cell such that the corner and body-centered Cr moments are oriented at the desired angle of $\frac{\pi}{4}$, leading to a smooth spin wave in the desired direction.
+This can be seen schematically in Figure~\ref{fig:spiralexample}.

-In this work, we choose a relatively short, commensurate spin wavelength in order to simplify the analysis, although the method allows for more general configurations as well.
+In this work, we choose a relatively short spin wavelength in order to simplify the analysis, although the method allows for more general configurations as well.
 Using different values of {\bf q}, and thus different values of $\theta$, we create a {\bf q} spectrum.
 We then use Fourier analysis to extract the $J_n$.
-These $J_n$ differ in meaning from the $J$s calculated using the supercell method; for example, $J_1 = 8 J_{111}$ and $J_2 = 2 J_{100/001}$.
+These $J_n$ differ in meaning from the $J$s calculated using the supercell method; they are given by

+To calculate the helimagnetic state, we used a supercell composed of a single rutile unit cell.
+The angle of each subsequent Cr ion with respect to the first is given by \eqref{eq:mom}.
+After acquiring $N=5$ points (including the zero-frequency point q=0) of the $E(q)$ curve, we performed a discrete Fourier transform to obtain the first 4 $J_n$.
+We used a discrete cosine transform of the first kind (appropriate when the data are even about the end-points), given by